GSA/notifications-admin/terraform/README.md

 ## Initial setup

+1. Get on the GSA VPN (required for reaching cloud.gov API)
 1. Manually run the bootstrap module following instructions under `Terraform State Credentials`
 1. Setup CI/CD Pipeline to run Terraform
   1. Copy bootstrap credentials to your CI/CD secrets using the instructions in the base README